Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 • explain the reason for the charges to the accused;

-• provide general information about legal rights and responsibilities;
+• provide general information to help them understand legal rights and responsibilities;

 • help the accused get legal counsel;